How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 5. Focus (or prioritize) your activities on one social media platform.

 Too many authors try to do too much—to be everywhere all at once.
-Others think that by repeatedly posting the cover of their book they’re somehow impressing readers and encouraging them to buy.
+Others think that by repeatedly posting the cover of their book, they’re somehow impressing readers and encouraging them to buy it.
 Not so.

 Share quotes from your book, stories about you writing it, reviews and endorsements as they come in, images from your book, photos or news of you with your book or talking about your book, topics or thoughts that spin off from your book—and any news at all related to your book.